 If you are curious what happens if you get caught up here when the snows come in, read this, and then this.

 By the way, the summit of Mount Graham is officially off-limits to the general public.
 The lands are managed by the Coronado National Forest, Safford District.
 The development of the observatories in the 1980s and environmental concerns about an endangered red squirrel, plus Native American concerns about the sanctity of the peak, prompted the forest service to declare all lands above 9,800 feet surrounding Mount Graham as a "refugium", meaning that no one is officially allowed.
 However, people do hike to the summit.
 Most people who hike it want it for its prominence and highpoint status.
 The views from the top are limited to the surrounding (and burned) trees.
 Better views and better hiking are found elsewhere in the Pinalenos.
 This is a good place for a relaxed weekend in the cooler high country during the summer heat, with a few hikes included.
 If you do decide to hike to Mount Graham's summit, be aware of its status.
 You are on your own.

-Getting ThereFrom Safford, drive eight miles south on US 191.
-Turn right onto the paved AZ 366, otherwise known as the Swift Trail Parkway, and start driving up the mountain.
+From Safford, drive 7.5 miles south on US-191.
+Turn right onto the paved AZ-366, the Swift Trail Parkway, and start driving up the mountain.
 The road is straight at first, but becomes winding after a few miles.
-After 11.5 miles, you’ll reach the Arcadia Campground at 6,700'.
-This is where the Arcadia Trail begins.
-If you want to climb Mount Graham from the bottom, this is where you want to start.
-Otherwise, you can continue driving all the way up to the closure boundary on Forest Road 507.
+After 11.5 miles, you’ll reach the Arcadia Campground at 6,700' (see below).
+The road is gated here between November 15 and April 15.

 Contact the Coronado National Forest, Safford Ranger District, at 928-428-4150 for the latest information.